Data-Driven · Peer-Reviewed · Field-Proven

 Decades of Federal & State Research

-Active, illuminated traffic signs measurably reduce crashes across every deployment context studied.
+Active, illuminated traffic signs measurably reduce crashes across every deployment context studied — the results below span several active-sign device classes (RRFBs, flashing-LED stop signs, intersection lighting, queue warning) and establish the category-level effect.
 The FHWA designates LED-enhanced pedestrian beacons as one of its 28 Proven Safety Countermeasures.[3]

 Driver yielding at crosswalks increased from below 20% to over 80% after RRFB installation — a 4× improvement in pedestrian safety compliance.
 Source: FHWA; St. Petersburg, FL